Do you want to know how to learn Japanese?

 Self-study with other resources

-There are plenty of other ways to learn Japanese without following a formal course or program.
+There are plenty of other ways to learn Japanese on your own without following a formal course or program.

 Language learning apps in particular are great, because you can make use of any spare minutes you have throughout the day.
 Perfect for busy people!